Ebamiyo/Assignments/Ebamiyo.md

 # Git and Github

-This repo is to manage all projects in zuri training.
+This repo is to manage all projects in Zuri training.
 Voila!